 One cannot discuss clinical practice guidelines without mention of evidence-based medicine, as the two go hand in hand.
 For the past several decades, evidence-based medicine has been a popular concept in the medical community.
 In brief, evidence-based medicine is the practice of medicine according to the best evidence, that is, informed patient care decisions are based on systematic up-to-date reviews of the best scientific evidence available, as supported by clinically relevant research.
 Evidence-based medicine hence provides a foundation for the development of the best quality clinical practice guidelines.

-Needless to say, clinical practice guidelines issued by prestigious medical organizations can provide valuable documentation of accepted medical practice and standards of care for the medical malpractice attorney, and here are some of the best places to look for these guidelines on the World Wide Web:
+Needless to say, clinical practice guidelines issued by prestigious medical organizations can provide valuable documentation of accepted medical practice and standards of care for the medical malpractice attorney.
+For the past several years, the best place to look for clinical practice guidelines was the National Guideline Clearinghouse, but unfortunately it was defunded by the federal government and forced to close down in July 2018.
+However there are other Websites and ways to look for clinical practice guidelines as listed below:

 Cochrane Database of